-- Students who do not have money on account or in hand to cover the cost of a meal at the time of service will beare permitted to charge a full meal.
-(Federal regulations, hHowever, students aredo not allow permitted to charge a la carte items to be charged.)
-Reasonable efforts will beare used to avoid calling attention to a student's inability to pay. - Students who cannot pay for a meal at school or who owe a school meal debt are not required or directed to throw away or discard a meal after it has been served to them.
-They are not never required to do chores or other work to pay for such a meal or to settle any unpaid meal charges, and will not be publicly identified by wearing a wristband, hand stamp, sticker, or in any other way if they cannot pay for a meal or have an unpaid meal charge.
+- Students who do not have money on account or in hand to cover the cost of a meal at the time of service are permitted to charge a full meal.
+(Federal regulations, however, do not allow a la carte items to be charged.)
+Reasonable efforts are used to avoid calling attention to a student's inability to pay. - Students who cannot pay for a meal at school or who owe a school meal debt are not required or directed to throw away or discard a meal after it has been served to them.
+They are never required to do chores or other work to pay for such a meal or to settle any unpaid meal charges, and will not be publicly identified by wearing a wristband, hand stamp, sticker, or in any other way if they cannot pay for a meal or have an unpaid meal charge.
 Students who have money in hand to pay for a meal will be provided one even if they have a negative account balance.
 The money will not be applied toward reducing the balance.